Skip Navigation

 Weather

 Salt Lake City has a moderately continental climate with relatively dry conditions throughout the year.
 Summers last from June to early September with especially July and August seeing high average daytime temperatures of more than 30 °C. May/June and September/early October are much better and equally good given the fact that it's almost completely dry during these months and there is a lot of sunshine.
-Average precipitation is just over 400 mm (16.5 inches) and snow is possible from November to April, with most of it falling from December to mid-March.
+Average precipitation is just over 400 mm and snow is possible from November to April, with most of it falling from December to mid-March.
 Temperatures during winter are slightly above zero during the day and below zero at night, though higher up the mountains temperatures drop significantly and snowfall is much higher.

 Top